OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-15.md

 ## 2 Chronicles 15:19

-And there was no war until the thirty-fifth year of Asa’s reign.
+And there was peace until the thirty-fifth year of Asa’s reign.